FraLaz1971/pybeginner/README.txt

 ### Using python IDLE
-All the examples can be run using a Graphical User Interface based tool or Integrated Development Environment, the most suitable to start is the python IDLE Integrated Development and Learning Environment that is shipped with most of the python installation packages.
+All the examples can be run using a Graphical User Interface based tool or Integrated Development Environment, the most suitable way to start is using the python IDLE Integrated Development and Learning Environment that is shipped with most of the python installation packages.
 You just have to open the example you want to run in the python IDLE and select from the drop-down menu Run ---> Run Module F5